polganesh/my-notes/git/1-introduction.md

 - it also contains objects folder which can contains git objects of type
   - blob - represents _either content of file or its history_
   - tree - represents _folders_
+  - commit -
-  - commit - it is get _created after each commit_
+    - it is get _created after each commit_
+    - each commit represents _snapshot of working area_ at specific time
 - git objects are _immutable_ i.e. they can be created or distory but one **can not update them.**